draganavucic/Images-and-Waves/README.md

   - Sampling wave file
   - Concatenation of wave files

-Details and images of each feature can be found in [user guide][guide] on Serbian language on Github.
+Details and images of each feature can be found in [user guide][guide] in Serbian language on Github.

 ## Application